 How Is It Done?

-In direct moxibustion, you put a small piece of moxa on acupuncture points and burn it directly on the skin.
+With direct moxibustion, you put a small piece of moxa on acupuncture points and burn it directly on the skin.
 Since this technique may cause small burns, it’s used only in severe illnesses.
-Sometimes, the practitioner may put the moxa on a piece of ginger, garlic, salt or some other herbs depending on the condition.
-This enhances the therapeutic effect for specific conditions.
-In warming needle technique, you burn a small section of moxa stick stuck to the end of an acupuncture needle.
+Sometimes, the practitioner may put the moxa on a piece of ginger, garlic, salt, or some other herbs depending on the condition.
+This enhances the therapeutic effect for specific conditions, such as digestive disorders.
+In the warming needle technique, you burn a small section of moxa stick stuck to the end of an acupuncture needle.
 This method allows the heat to penetrate deeper into the acupuncture points along the needle.

 What Is Moxibustion Used For?

 Moxibustion is used for a number of conditions.
 First and foremost, moxibustion is used to relieve the symptoms caused by low energy and poor circulation.
-Many patients report that they feel deep, gentle heat that enable deep relaxation not achievable with other superficial heating method.
+Many patients report that they feel deep, gentle warmth that helps them feel surprisingly relaxed.

-We often use moxibustion along with acupuncture to invigorate patients with low energy and to improve the circulation.
-Call us to find out if moxibustion would work for your condition.
+We often use moxibustion along with acupuncture to invigorate patients with low energy and to improve their circulation.
+Call us to find out if moxibustion would work for your condition too.